zombiemaker/exp-google-apps-script-chatbot-aws/README.md

 ## Prerequisites

-- Hava a valid AWS access key and secret key pair
+- Have a valid AWS access key and secret key pair
 - Have a developer user account at Google Cloud Platform (https://console.developers.google.com/)

 ## Create A Google Apps Script Project